judycurie/judy/docs/assignments/week03.md

 ## Design & Fabrication

 The beauty of asymptotic gridhshell lies in the ease of fabrication.
-The 3D laths unroll to  flat straigh strips which can be manufactured by laser, milling or even by hand.
+The 3D laths unroll to  flat starlight strips which can be manufactured by laser, milling or even by hand.

 ![](../images/week03/w03-layoutbw.jpg)

-To produce below fabrication layout, I prepered a custom Python script for unrolling and labaling of the elements and joints.
-The code produces layout for the bottom layer of the assymptotics.
+To produce below fabrication layout, I prepared a custom Python script for unrolling and labeling of the elements and joints.
+The code produces layout for the bottom layer of the asymptotics.

 ![](../images/week03/Screenshot 2023-02-13 205314x.png)
-The scipt accounts for the laser beam size (kerf), material thickness, width of the material and tolerances.
+The script accounts for the laser beam size (kerf), material thickness, width of the material and tolerances.
 ![](../images/week03/Screenshot 2023-02-13 211725x.png)
-The joint connection shape can be rectacngular or defined by custom draw curve.
+The joint connection shape can be rectangular or defined by custom draw curve.

 ![](../images/week03/Screenshot 2023-02-13 210750x.png)
 ![](../images/week03/Screenshot 2023-02-13 210841x.png)